Hi-Angel/notes-backup/gcc.md

 # Debugging GCC

 While in code, you always can make GCC to pretty-print current GIMPLE and whatnot.
-Take a look at `gcc/gdbinit.in` file for available debugging helpers. *(note, currently they're a bit broken, [hopefully the patch fixing them will be accepted soon](https://gcc.gnu.org/ml/gcc-patches/2019-11/msg00610.html))*
+Take a look at `gcc/gdbinit.in` file for available debugging helpers. *(note, currently they're broken, [hopefully the patch-set fixing them will be accepted soon](https://gcc.gnu.org/ml/gcc-patches/2019-11/msg00884.html))*

 # Optimizations internals